telerik/reporting-docs/getting-started/web-designer/set-up-and-create-basic-report.md

 1. Let's add the company logo to the report.

 	1. We need to add a [PictureBox]({%slug telerikreporting/designing-reports/report-structure/picturebox%}) to the Report Header.
 You may search for the report item, drag it to the Report Header and adjust its size and position as needed.
-	1. To upload the logo, search for the Value property in the PictureBox, and click on the icon beside it.
-It opens the `Select File` dialog, which represents the [Assets Manager]({%slug telerikreporting/designing-reports/report-designer-tools/web-report-designer/tools/shared-resources%}#assets-manager).
+	1. To upload the logo, search for the `Value` property in the PictureBox, and click on the icon beside it.
+It opens the `Select File...` dialog, which represents the [Assets Manager]({%slug telerikreporting/designing-reports/report-designer-tools/web-report-designer/tools/shared-resources%}#assets-manager).
 The latter contains report assets such as images, external stylesheets, etc.

 		![The 'Select file...' dialog of the web designer opened when adding a value for the PictureBox.](images/select-image-for-picturebox-web-designer.png)